watusi/jquery-mobile-iscrollview/README.md

 ###Emulated Options

-The following options - which might be available in patched or newer versions of iScroll - are emulated by the widget:
+The following option is emulated by the widget:

 ####bottomOffset